fbiville/fbiville.github.io/_posts/2020-04-16-Node_Streams_For_Fun_And_Profit.md

 `Transform` (or more generally, `Duplex`) streams have two sides, so they can be piped to (`Writable` side) and then from (`Readable` side) via a new `pipe` call.

 However, this is not necessarily the best way to define a **linear** pipeline though.
-One important limitation is that `pipe` does **not** propagate errors from an upstream stream to the next downstream one.
+One important limitation is that `pipe` does not offer any particular assistance when it comes to error handling.

 > Emphasis on linear here.
 Streams can be piped from and to several times, so you can end up with graph-shaped pipelines.

 A more robust alternative in case of linear pipelines is to use the built-in `pipeline` function.
-It automatically forwards errors and must be called with:
+It must be called with:

  - 1 `Readable` stream (a.k.a. the source)
  - 0..n `Duplex` stream (a.k.a. intermediates)